thapawan/CrossSectionsExtractionVisualization/README.md

    a.
 Extracts the starting and ending coordinates of the line.

    b.
-Divides the line into a specified number of points (default: 5) and calculates the latitude and longitude of these points.
+Divide the line into a specified number of points (default: 5) and calculate the latitude and longitude of these points.

    c.
-Creates a Pandas DataFrame containing latitude and longitude data.
+Create a Pandas DataFrame containing latitude and longitude data.

    d.
 Converts the DataFrame to a GeoDataFrame, specifying the coordinate reference system (CRS).

    e.
 Calculates the horizontal distance (h_distance) for each point from the starting point of the line.

    f.
-Extracts elevation data for each point from the DEM raster using `rasterio`.
+Extract elevation data for each point from the DEM raster using `rasterio`.

    g.
 Extracts h_distance and elevation columns from the GeoDataFrame and stores them in a Pandas DataFrame.